hanmol0312/edited_drone_control/README.md

 <hr>

 ### Usage
-launch the key_position_control.launch for local position control using keyboard. launch the joy_global_control.launch for gloabl velocity control using joystick.
+launch the key_position_control.launch for local position control using keyboard.<br>
+launch the joy_global_control.launch for gloabl velocity control using joystick.
 ### Dependencies
 Primary :